 - the absence or inadequacy of the warnings made the product inherently dangerous; and

-- the absence of adequate warnings or instructions was the proximate cause of the injury.40
+- the absence of adequate warnings or instructions was the proximate cause of the injury.43

-A negligent failure to warn claim requires a showing that the defendant 'failed to exercise due diligence to avoid foreseeable risks'.41 Both strict liability and negligent failure to warn claims require that the plaintiff proves that 'it is more likely than not' that the defendant's failure to provide adequate warnings 'was a substantial factor' in causing the injury.42
+Yet, it is also possible that, under the new Civil Code, courts will interpret that only negligence claims remain for failure-to-warn cases.
+Negligent failure-to-warn claims require showing that the defendant 'failed to exercise due diligence to avoid foreseeable risks'.44 Both strict liability and negligent failure-to-warn claims require that the plaintiff proves that 'it is more likely than not' that the defendant's failure to provide adequate warnings 'was a substantial factor' in causing the injury.45

 iv Breach of warranty

 However, since the 1953 case Castro v.
-Payco, Inc,50 Puerto Rico recognised a cause of action for breach of implied warranties based partly in the Puerto Rico Food, Drugs, and Cosmetic Act, and modelled on the doctrine developed in Louisiana.51 These actions are, in essence, strict liability claims.52 According to the Court, Puerto Rican law impliedly demands warranty that all products are wholesome and fit for human consumption.
+Payco, Inc,53 Puerto Rico recognised a cause of action for breach of implied warranties based partly in the Puerto Rico Food, Drugs, and Cosmetic Act, and modelled on the doctrine developed in Louisiana.54 These actions are, in essence, strict liability claims.55 According to the Court, Puerto Rican law impliedly demands warranty that all products are wholesome and fit for human consumption.
 Citing the Louisiana decisions, the Supreme Court of Puerto Rico asserted that:

 Product liability claims can be brought in the Puerto Rico Court of First Instance or in the US District Court for the District of Puerto Rico.
-Plaintiffs will frequently try to file the claim in a federal court to demand a trial by jury, since Puerto Rican law does not provide for jury trials in civil cases.54 Mainly, plaintiffs can file a claim in a federal court either when:
+Plaintiffs will frequently try to file the claim in a federal court to demand a trial by jury, since Puerto Rican law does not provide for jury trials in civil cases.58 Mainly, plaintiffs can file a claim in a federal court:

-- it is asserted in a case that raises a federal question;55
+- when it is asserted in a case that raises a federal question;59

-- under the court's diversity jurisdiction, when all the plaintiffs and the defendants reside in different 'states';56 and
+- under the court's diversity jurisdiction, when all the plaintiffs and the defendants reside in different 'states';60 and

-Cases filed in Puerto Rican courts that are nonetheless removable to a federal court58 present important judgement calls for defendants.
+Cases filed in Puerto Rican courts that are nonetheless removable to a federal court62 present important judgement calls for defendants.
 For instance, defendants need to decide whether their preference for a federal forum outweighs the risks of a trial by jury.
-US and foreign defendants may want to remove cases to a federal court because the proceedings in Puerto Rican cases are mostly in Spanish.59 English -anguage proceedings in a federal court facilitate these defendants' understanding of developments in their cases and their assistance in the litigation.
-Yet, since the federal court record must be in English, litigants will frequently need to spend money to translate relevant Spanish-language decisions and commentary materials, documentary evidence and testimony.60
+US and foreign defendants may want to remove cases to a federal court because the proceedings in Puerto Rican cases are mostly in Spanish.63 English language proceedings in a federal court facilitate these defendants' understanding of developments in their cases and their assistance in the litigation.
+Yet, since the federal court record must be in English, litigants will frequently need to spend money to translate relevant Spanish language decisions and commentary materials, documentary evidence and testimony.64

 ii Burden of proof

 Generally, the defendant bears the burden of establishing the facts that would eliminate or reduce liability.
-However, in actions filed after the initial time-limitations period has elapsed,63 the plaintiff bears the burden of proving timeliness.64
+However, in actions filed after the initial time-limitations period has elapsed,67 the plaintiff bears the burden of proving timeliness.68

 Statutes of limitation

-The limitations term begins when the injured person has actual or constructive notice of the injury and knowledge of the identity of the tortfeasor.67 Article 1802 claims are subject to extrajudicial tolling by either an extrajudicial claim (usually a pre-complaint settlement demand) or an act of acknowledgment by the tortfeasor.68
+The limitations term begins when the injured person knows or should know both the existence of the right to claim and the identity of the tortfeasor against whom he can act.71 Article 1536 claims are subject to extrajudicial tolling by either an extrajudicial claim (usually a pre-complaint settlement demand) or an act of acknowledgment by the tortfeasor.72

 The law on statutes of limitation has been subject to important developments during recent years.
 In its 2012 decision in Fraguada Bonilla v.
-Hosp Aux Mutuo,69 the Puerto Rico Supreme Court held that commencing an action against a tortfeasor no longer tolls the statute of limitations for claims against absent joint and several tortfeasors.70 Expanding on Fraguada, in the 2016 decision in Maldonado Rivera v.
-Suárez,71 the Court held that a defendant cannot bring a third-party claim against a joint and several tortfeasor after the original plaintiff's claim against the third-party defendant is time-barred.
-The Court also clarified that in these situations the trial court must subtract the amount of damages attributable to the absent tortfeasors from the final judgment.72
+Hosp Aux Mutuo,73 the Puerto Rico Supreme Court held that commencing an action against a tortfeasor no longer tolls the statute of limitations for claims against absent joint and several tortfeasors.74 Expanding on Fraguada, in the 2016 decision in Maldonado Rivera v.
+Suárez,75 the Court held that a defendant cannot bring a third-party claim against a joint and several tortfeasor after the original plaintiff's claim against the third-party defendant is time-barred.
+The Court also clarified that in these situations the trial court must subtract the amount of damages attributable to the absent tortfeasors from the final judgment.76

-Claims for breach of implied warranty owing to hidden defects under Articles 1373–1375 are subject to a six-month limitations term.73 The term runs from the day on which the parties' efforts to solve the dispute are 'interrupted'.74
+Claims for breach of implied warranty owing to hidden defects under Articles 1267–1268 are subject to a six-month limitations term.77 The term runs from the delivery of the transferred asset or from the last effort between the parties to solve the dispute.78

-'Intervening causes can break the chain of causation if they are not foreseeable.'75 This refers to 'a cause of injury that “comes into active operation in producing the result after the actor's negligent act or omission has occurred”'.76
+'Intervening causes can break the chain of causation if they are not foreseeable'.79 This refers to 'a cause of injury that “comes into active operation in producing the result after the actor's negligent act or omission has occurred”'.80

 Assumption of risk

 Under Puerto Rican law, a defendant is allowed to argue that the plaintiff assumed the risks of a defective product.
 However, Puerto Rico has adopted the norm established in California in Daly v.
-General Motors Corp.77 Accordingly, a plaintiff's assumption of risk will not eliminate the defendant's liability, but will only allow a reduction in the damages that can be recovered.78
+General Motors Corp.81 Accordingly, a plaintiff's assumption of risk will not eliminate the defendant's liability, but will only allow a reduction in the damages that can be recovered.82

 Comparative fault or negligence

-Under Article 1802, a plaintiff's fault or negligence causes a corresponding reduction of its compensatory damages.79 This doctrine applies to strict liability and negligence product liability claims.80
+Under Article 1545, a plaintiff's fault or negligence causes a corresponding reduction of its compensatory damages in proportion to the degree of recklessness.83 This doctrine applies to strict liability and negligence product liability claims.84

 Absorption of fault

-Under the absorption theory, if a party is only slightly responsible for causing damage, the overwhelming negligence of another party 'absorbs' the minimal negligence of the former and the latter bears all liability.81
+Under the absorption theory, if a party is only slightly responsible for causing damage, the overwhelming negligence of another party 'absorbs' the minimal negligence of the former and the latter bears all liability.85

 iv Personal jurisdiction

-Puerto Rico's long-arm statute extends personal jurisdiction to the full extent allowed under the US Constitution.82 The exercise of personal jurisdiction is guided by 'whether the exercise of personal jurisdiction . . . would abide by constitutional guidelines' of due process (i.e., the familiar test used in the United States).83
+Puerto Rico's long-arm statute extends personal jurisdiction to the full extent allowed under the US Constitution.86 The exercise of personal jurisdiction is guided by 'whether the exercise of personal jurisdiction . . . would abide by constitutional guidelines' of due process (i.e., the familiar test used in the United States).87

-While plaintiffs frequently sue parent companies together with their local subsidiaries, '[u]nder Puerto Rican law there is a presumption that a corporate entity is separate from its controlling entity.'84 Courts only exercise jurisdiction over a foreign parent company when there is a 'plus factor' beyond the 'subsidiary's mere presence within the bosom of the corporate family'.85 Plus factors include an agency relationship between the parent and the subsidiary or a finding that the subsidiary is a mere shell for the parent's operations.86 Mere ownership of a subsidiary is insufficient to justify asserting personal jurisdiction over the parent wherever the subsidiary is present.87
+While plaintiffs frequently sue parent companies together with their local subsidiaries, '[u]nder Puerto Rican law there is a presumption that a corporate entity is separate from its controlling entity'.88 Courts only exercise jurisdiction over a foreign parent company when there is a 'plus factor' beyond the 'subsidiary's mere presence within the bosom of the corporate family'.89 Plus factors include an agency relationship between the parent and the subsidiary or a finding that the subsidiary is a mere shell for the parent's operations.90 Mere ownership of a subsidiary is insufficient to justify asserting personal jurisdiction over the parent wherever the subsidiary is present.91

 v Expert witnesses

 In federal litigation, courts apply the test set forth in the US Supreme Court decision in Daubert v.
-Merrell Dow Pharmaceuticals, Inc.88 The First Circuit has said that Daubert requires 'that the proponent of the evidence show that the expert's conclusion has been arrived at in a scientifically sound and methodologically reliable fashion'.89
+Merrell Dow Pharmaceuticals, Inc.92 The First Circuit has said that Daubert requires 'that the proponent of the evidence show that the expert's conclusion has been arrived at in a scientifically sound and methodologically reliable fashion'.93

 Under the Puerto Rico Rules of Civil Procedure, discovery mainly includes the same practice used in federal litigation (i.e., meetings among attorneys to propose a discovery plan, initial disclosures, written discovery, production of documents, fact and expert witnesses depositions, subpoenas to third parties to compel testimony or the production of documents, and the duty to try to resolve discovery disputes without the need to request orders from the court).
 Puerto Rico also recognises most of the privileges applicable in federal litigation, such as the attorney–client privilege and the work product privilege, among others.

-Under Puerto Rican law, 'all those who take part in the manufacturing and distribution chain of a product are solidarily liable, along with the manufacturer, to the injured party'.92 Solidarity is very similar to joint and several liability.
-The essential feature of solidarity is that the solidary debtors are jointly responsible for the same obligation.93 An aggrieved party may collect the entirety of the damages from one, some, or all the joint tortfeasors.94 Under Article 1098 of the Civil Code,95 joint debtors can demand payment for the amount that exceeds their share of responsibility for the damages.96
+Under Puerto Rican law, 'all those who take part in the manufacturing and distribution chain of a product are solidarily liable, along with the manufacturer, to the injured party'.96 Solidarity is very similar to joint and several liability.
+The essential feature of solidarity is that the solidary debtors are jointly responsible for the same obligation.97 An aggrieved party may collect the entirety of the damages from one, some, or all the joint tortfeasors.98 Under Article 1103 of the Civil Code of 2020,99 joint debtors or tortfeasors can demand payment for the amount that exceeds their share of responsibility for the damages.100

 viii Mass tort actions

-The judiciary has also adopted Complex Litigation Rules, allowing for the consolidation of cases, whether pending in one or more judicial regions, with the purpose of eliminating unnecessary burdens on the parties and the judiciary's resources.98 The criteria to evaluate whether a complex litigation case should be created includes:
+The judiciary has also adopted Complex Litigation Rules, allowing for the consolidation of cases, whether pending in one or more judicial regions, with the purpose of eliminating unnecessary burdens on the parties and the judiciary's resources.102 The criteria to evaluate whether a complex litigation case should be created include:

 - the number of parties involved;